CoursesDay One with Sanity StudioImproving the editorial experience

 By default, documents are indicated with a plain icon and a "best guess" at the document's title.
 The first and simplest thing we can do is give documents of a certain type a unique icon so that every document list and search result will use them by default.

-You could install an icon library of your choice or import from the @sanity/icons package
+You could install an icon library of your choice.
+For this lesson you'll use the @sanity/icons package.

 Import the Calendar icon and make it the default on all event-type documents